KristinHHuseby/hello-world/README.md

 # hello-world
 Where I learn to use GitHub

-I am a physicist who dabbles in programming, mainly Python, Java and Matlab.
+I am a physicist turned data scientist who dabbles in programming and works with machine learning Python, TensorFlow, Matlab, PyTorch